mfasman95/discordia/README.md

 # @discordia
-> Monorepo for the Discordia Discord bot framework
+> Monorepo for the @discordia Discord bot framework